Full Year Revenue of Approximately $62.3 Million

-FARMINGDALE, N.Y., April 02, 2020 (GLOBE NEWSWIRE) -- Misonix, Inc. (MSON) (“Misonix” or the “Company”), a provider of minimally invasive therapeutic ultrasonic medical devices and regenerative products that enhance clinical outcomes, today announced preliminary unaudited fiscal 2020 third quarter revenue for the three months ended March 31, 2020 and withdrew its previously issued financial guidance for the Company’s fiscal 2020 performance.
+FARMINGDALE, N.Y., July 10, 2020 (GLOBE NEWSWIRE) -- Misonix, Inc. (Nasdaq: MSON) (“Misonix,” the “Company,” “we,” “us” or “our”), a provider of minimally invasive therapeutic ultrasonic medical devices and regenerative products that enhance clinical outcomes, today announced preliminary unaudited fiscal 2020 fourth quarter revenue for the three months ended June 30, 2020.

-Misonix’s revenue for the three months ended March 31, 2020 was approximately $17.9 million.
-In the comparable period ended March 31, 2019, Misonix reported revenue of $9.6 million.
-Due to Misonix’s acquisition of Solsys Medical, which was completed in the first fiscal quarter of 2020, the prior year period revenue excludes TheraSkin revenue of $7.0 million.
-On a pro-forma basis, including the TheraSkin revenue from the three-month period ended March 31, 2019, revenue grew 8.1% for the current quarter and 15.7% on a year-to-date basis.
+Misonix’s revenue for the three months ended June 30, 2020 was approximately $13.5 million, compared to $9.8 million in the prior year period.
+Due to Misonix’s acquisition of Solsys Medical, which was completed in the first fiscal quarter of 2020, the prior year period revenue excludes TheraSkin revenue of $7.8 million.
+On a pro-forma basis, including the TheraSkin revenue from the three-month period ended June 30, 2019, revenue declined approximately 23% for the fourth quarter and increased approximately 8% for the full fiscal year ended June 30, 2020.
+For the fourth quarter of fiscal 2020, surgical revenue declined approximately 36% and wound revenue declined approximately 11%, compared with the fourth quarter of fiscal 2019 and including TheraSkin revenue in the fourth quarter of fiscal 2019 on a pro forma basis.
+At June 30, 2020, the Company had approximately $38 million in cash.

-The revenue for the quarter ended March 31, 2020 is preliminary and unaudited and represents the most current information available to Misonix management.
-Actual results may differ due to the completion of Misonix’s financial closing procedures and other developments that may arise between the date of this press release and the time that financial results for the quarter ended March 31, 2020 are finalized.
+The revenue for the quarter ended June 30, 2020 is preliminary and unaudited and represents the most current information available to Misonix management.
+Actual results may differ due to the completion of Misonix’s financial closing procedures, year-end audit by independent public accountants and other developments that may arise between the date of this press release and the time that financial results for the quarter and year ended June 30, 2020 are finalized.

 About Misonix, Inc.